insanity54/nanowrimo2017_practice/all.md

 "It's too bad we had to create an exception in the X-cancelling protocol."

 Indeed, Tsubasa-sensei saw it necessary that the original Esper who used Marth as a proxy for Nemesis of Time still be able to access Marth's Astral Realm.
+Without Admirite, Marth would have no way of detecting the Esper's intrusion, so that job was left to Tsubasa-sensei.
+---
+layout:    myLayout
+title:	   "Day 10"
+---

-Without Admirite, Marth would have no way of detecting the Esper's intrusion, so that job was left to Tsubasa-sensei.Marth sat on his potato sack bed as the morning light shone through the base of the supply closet door.
+Marth sat on his potato sack bed as the morning light shone through the base of the supply closet door.
 Marth looked at the door, expecting Tsubasa to come knocking at any moment.
 Minutes passed in silence, and Marth began to wonder.

 "Where is she?
 Tsubasa-sensei is usually punctual.", Marth quickly ate his words as he remembered how her suppressed personality didn't match her rigid appearance.
 More minutes passed and Marth quit wondering if something had happened, and settled on the theory that she was just messing with him.